dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

   - [Issues Data Set Documentation](issues_tracking.Rdoc.txt)

-The exported data set, the wrangling process scripts and an example of one issue tracking can be find in [data\_wrangling](data_wrangling) folder.
+The exported data set, the wrangling process scripts and an example of one issue tracking can be find in [Issues Data Wrangling](data_wrangling).

 # Initial Descriptive Analysis

-In this section, we perform a univariate exploration of the data set, first examining its structure, followed by the analysis of each variable starting with issue variables and ending with log variables.
-In each group (issue and log) I begin with exploration of temporal variables and end with the analysis of categorical and range variables.
+In this section, I perform a univariate exploration of the data set, first examining its structure, followed by the analysis of each variable starting with issue variables and ending with log variables.
+In each variable group (issue and log) I begin with exploration of temporal variables and end with the analysis of categorical and range variables.

 ### Data Set Structure